Fourth Ray Beauty: Low Cost Luxury Your Skin Needs?

 I’ve actually started rationing this to when my skin is particularly thirsty because I know I’ll miss it when it runs out (especially at this price).

-For me, this is a great options for anyone serious about skincare but not anxious to spend hundreds to get results.
+For me, this is a great option for anyone serious about skincare but not anxious to spend hundreds to get results.

 Great for: A combination of hydration and moisture, although this is a great all rounder that could probably work for most skin types.